Sustainability Practices and Philosophies

 - Over 100 vendors recycle oil, as well

 We encourage, and seek to better enable, our shoppers and employees to reduce their carbon footprint by using environmentally friendly means of transportation.

 Offering charging stations is another way we reduce our carbon emissions impact on the local environment and benefit the global climate.
 PREIT’s expanding network of stations currently totals 70 chargers across our properties.
-We continue to install new electric vehicle charging stations at in-demand malls by partnering with several national companies at no cost to us.
+We continue to install new electric vehicle charging stations at in-demand malls by partnering with several national companies.

 All of our centers are within walking distance of public transportation, including bus stops and rail stations.

 95% of our properties also offer bike racks, with a total of 47 racks across the portfolio.

 We take pride in our relationships with our colleagues, tenants, partners, guests and the communities we operate in.
 We also care deeply about our people and what makes them unique.